OSI-INC/ATD/readme.md

 address for the Callback URI in your redirect file, and for the Home URI in the callback and report files.
 The redirect file itself must be also be hosted on a website, and the address of file will be our new redirect URI.

+The ATD application does not use an external package manager.
+If you want to use the Composer package manager, change the include ('../config.php') at the top of each file to the composer autoload function.
+The include ('../config.php') uses the autoloader config file that acts as an SQL database query function.
+This is a way of loading QBO's functions, classes, variables, etc, that are necessary for each piece of code.